RaphaelIsaiah/freeCodeCamp-Journey/Relational Database/Learn Bash Scripting by Building Five Programs/README.md

 - Bash has variables, functions, and other things you might be familiar with.
 You can create a variable with `VARIABLE_NAME=VALUE`.
 There cannot be any spaces around the equal (`=`) sign.
 If a variable has any spaces in it, place double quotes around it.
 - To use a variable, place `$` in front of it like this: `$VARIABLE_NAME`.
 Shell scripts run from top to bottom, so you can only use variable below where it's created.
 Use `echo` to print your variable.
 - The question was printed.
 Next, you want to be able to accept input from a user.
 You can do that with `read` like this: `read VARIABLE_NAME`.
 This will get user input and store it into a new variable.
 After you print the question, use `read` to get input and store it in a variable named `NAME`.
+- Programs can take arguments.
+You can access them a few different ways with `$`.
+Add `echo $*` in your script to print all arguments passed to it.
+- `echo $1` to access the first argument.